 We are not planning to manufacture any of our proposed proprietary products for commercial sale nor do we have the resources necessary to do so.
 In addition, we currently do not have the capability to market our drug products ourselves.
 We intend to contract with specialized manufacturing companies to manufacture our proposed proprietary products and partner with larger pharmaceutical companies for commercialization of our products, retaining the marketing and promotion rights for specialty medical areas.
 In connection with our efforts to commercialize our proposed proprietary products, we will seek to secure favorable arrangements with third parties to distribute, promote, market and sell our proposed proprietary products.
 If we are not able to secure favorable commercial terms or arrangements with third parties for distribution, marketing, promotion and sales of our proposed proprietary products, we may have to retain promotional and marketing rights and seek to develop the commercial resources necessary to promote or co-promote or co-market certain or all of our proprietary drug candidates to the appropriate channels of distribution in order to reach the specific medical market that we are targeting.
-We may not be able to develop the appropriate resources necessary for the commercialization of our proposed proprietary products, our business and financial condition could be harmed.
+We may not be able to enter into any partnering arrangements on this or any other basis.
+If we are not able to secure favorable partnering arrangements, or are unable to develop the appropriate resources necessary for the commercialization of our proposed proprietary products, our business and financial condition could be harmed.
 In addition, we will have to hire additional employees or consultants, since our current employees have limited experience in these areas.
 Sufficient employees with relevant skills may not be available to us.
 Any increase in the number of our employees would increase our expense level, and could have an adverse effect on our financial position.

-In addition, we, or our potential commercial partners, may not successfully introduce our proposed proprietary products or our proposed proprietary products or our proposed proprietary products may not achieve acceptance by patients, health care providers and insurance companies.
+In addition, we, or our potential commercial partners, may not successfully introduce our proposed proprietary products or our proposed proprietary products may not achieve acceptance by patients, health care providers and insurance companies.
 Further, it is possible that we may not be able to secure arrangements to manufacture, market, distribute, promote and sell our proposed proprietary products on favorable commercial terms that would permit us to make a profit.
 To the extent that corporate partners conduct clinical trials, we may not be able to control the design and conduct of these clinical trials.